haiwen/seafile-admin-docs/manual/docker/pro-edition/deploy_seafile_pro_with_docker.md

 The new password for MYSQL_ROOT_PASSWORD and DB_ROOT_PASSWD must be identical.

-To enable HTTPS access - which is required for production use - , enter the SEAFILE_SERVER_HOSTNAME and uncomment port 443 in the configuration of the container seafile.
+To enable HTTPS access (which is required for production use) enter the SEAFILE_SERVER_HOSTNAME and uncomment port 443 in the configuration of the container seafile.
 If you want to use Let's Encrypt to obtain a SSL certificate, set SEAFILE_SERVER_LETSENCRYPT to `true` (and do not comment out port 80 because it is required when requesting a Let's Encrypt certificate).
 If you want to use your own SSL certificate, leave SEAFILE_SERVER_LETSENCRYPT set to `false` and follow the instructions in section [Configuring a Custom SSL Certificate](https://manual.seafile.com/docker/pro-edition/deploy_seafile_pro_with_docker/#configuring-a-custom-ssl-certificate).

 Additional customizable options in the Compose file are: